trickl/llm-patch/docker/README.md

 ## Run (guided-loop wrapper)

-This image exposes a single subcommand:
+This image exposes two subcommands:

 - `fix ...`
+- `inspect ...`

 Today, `fix` is an outer-loop wrapper that repeatedly runs the existing guided-loop runner: